zaidanrafi/LoRa-Sending-multiple-String-data/README.md

-# Sending multiple data using LoRa
+# Sending multiple data using LoRa and ESP32

 1. Transmitter file: Read potentiometer value, boolean data, and string text then merge all the data and send to LoRa receiver.